Kalasky/spotifly/README.md

 - b.
 Click on the "Create an App" button and enter an app name and description of your choice.
 - c.
 Click on the "Edit Settings" button and add the following URLs to the "Redirect URIs" section: http://localhost:8888/api/spotify/callback
 - d.
 Click on the "Save" button.
 - e.
-Click on the "Show Client Secret" button and copy the Client ID and Client Secret to a text file.
+Click on the "Show Client Secret" button and copy the Client ID and Client Secret to a notepad.
 You will need these later.<br /><br />

 5. ### Twitch Developer Account: